hl7au/au-fhir-core/input/pagecontent/aucdi.md

 With AUCDI defining clinical data requirements and FHIR AU Core providing detailed FHIR-based profiles for meeting clinical data requirements and administrative data requirements, an interpretation of AUCDI is necessary which is undertaken through the community.

 Updates to AU Core depend upon community input and we encourage our audience to submit questions and feedback to AU Core specifications by clicking on the Propose a change link in the footer of every page.
-In addition, we encourage requesting any necessary clarifications to AUCDI through the <a href="https://confluence.csiro.au/display/FHIR/AUCDI+Release+1">AUCDI process</a> that helps inform future updates to FHIR AU Core.
+In addition, we encourage requesting any necessary clarifications to AUCDI through the AUCDI process that helps inform future updates to FHIR AU Core.

 ### AUCDI mappings into AU Core